 Additionally, test shipping your product to yourself is a smart way to ensure your customers receive their packages intact.
 If your packaging passes this test, you’re on the right track.

 The final option for safe shipping, as previously mentioned, is partnering with a good logistics company.
 They will have the tools and the expertise to reduce packaging mishaps, because they make their living packaging items efficiently and safely.
+Businesses like online smoke shops, which sell a lot of glass bongs, hand pipes and dab rigs, face this issue with every order.
+The better ones invest heavily in their packaging to ensure a safe delivery, given the fragile nature of the goods.

 Sometimes though, even when you’ve taken all possible precautions, products will get broken.
 Regardless of whether or not it was your company’s fault, you should take responsibility for the problem.
 In doing so, you’re showing customers that you care.